FarzanaT/-android-project2/README.md

 The following REQUIRED features are completed:

-- [ ] Change profile name to your name
-- [ ] Change profile bio text to a personal bio about yourself
-- [ ] Modify hobby section to include your top three (3) hobbies
+- [ ] 👋 Debug and fix navigation to Hello World activity
+- [ ] 4️⃣ Debug and fix Number Sum (2 + 2) activity
+- [ ] 📅 Debug and fix Current Day activity
+- [ ] 🌈 Debug and fix behavior of Random Color activity
+- [ ] 🗒️ Debug and fix Print List activity
+- [ ] 💯 Debug and fix Favorite Number activity

 The following STRETCH features are implemented:

-- [ ] Re-brand the app by modifying the UI
-- [ ] Modify the profile image by uploading a new image drawable
+- [ ] TODO

 The following EXTRA features are implemented: